-Sausage Rolls are classic British fare, that are as versatile as they are easy to make.
-They can be served hot or cold, in a canapé size as an appetizer, or in a larger roll for lunch, brunch, or a snack.
+Sausage Rolls are classic British fare that are as versatile as they are easy to make.
+They can be served hot or cold, in smaller pieces as hors d’oeuvres or quick snacks, or in a larger roll for lunch, brunch, or a main meal.

 In addition, the unbaked sausage rolls can be frozen for later use.
 Also, the cooked sausage rolls can be refrigerated and reheated at a later time.